 - (1) The thesis shall be an independent, scientific work that fulfils international standards and is of high academic quality in terms of the formulation of research questions, the specification of concepts, the methodological, theoretical and empirical basis, documentation, the use of literature and the form of presentation. - (2) The thesis shall contribute to the development of new scientific knowledge and must be of sufficiently high academic quality to merit publication as part of the scientific literature in the field. - (3) The thesis may consist of a monograph or a compendium of several scientific works in article form.
 If the thesis consists of several shorter papers, it must also contain an introductory chapter which summarises and compares the research questions and conclusions presented in the shorter works in an overall perspective, and which also documents the coherence of the thesis.
 The PhD candidate must be sole author of the summary. - (4) The thesis should contain a brief abstract in English as well as in Norwegian. - (5) When the PhD candidate is not the sole author, signed authorship declarations specifying the research contributions of both the PhD candidate and the co-author(s) shall accompany the submission of the thesis.
-The PhD candidate is responsible for obtaining such declarations. - (6) NMBU guidelines for the use of author addresses must be the basis for the inclusion of addresses in scientific publications that is part of the doctoral thesis. - (7) The thesis shall be written in either English or Norwegian.
-A PhD candidate who wishes to use another language must apply for permission to do so upon admission, cf. section 5.1.
+The PhD candidate is responsible for obtaining such declarations.
+The Vancouver Protocol Recommendations for co-authorship must be complied.